History of journalism: Internet journalism

-Gutenberg invented the printing press, marking a shift from the Middle ‘Dark’ Ages to modernity.

-This breakthrough ended 2,500 years of historical and textual distortions and the glorification of rulers' accounts.

 By country or region

 Canada

 There were five important periods in the history of Canadian newspapers' responsible for the eventual development of the modern newspaper.
 These are the "Transplant Period" from 1750 to 1800, when printing and newspapers initially came to Canada as publications of government news and proclamations; followed by the "Partisan Period from 1800–1850," when individual printers and editors played a growing role in politics.
 The "Nation Building Period from 1850–1900," when Canadian editors began the work of establishing a common nationalistic view of Canadian society.
 The "Modern period" from 1900 to 1980s saw the professionalization of the industry and the growth of chains.
 "Current history" since the 1990s saw outside interests take over the chains, as they faced new competition from the Internet.

 China

 Journalism in China before 1910 primarily served the international community.
 The main national newspapers in Chinese were published by Protestant missionary societies in order to reach the literate.
 Hard news was not their specialty, but they did train the first generation of Chinese journalists in Western standards of newsgathering, editorials, and advertising.
 Demands for reform and revolution were impossible for papers based inside China.
 Instead, such demands appeared in polemical papers based in Japan, for example, those edited by Liang Qichao (1873–1929).

 The overthrow of the old imperial regime in 1911 produced a surge in Chinese nationalism, an end to censorship, and a demand for professional, nationwide journalism.
 All the major cities launched such efforts.
 Special attention was paid to China's role in World War I, to the disappointing Paris Peace Conference of 1919, and to the aggressive demands and actions of Japan against Chinese interests.
 Journalists created professional organizations and aspired to separate news from commentary.
 At the Press Congress of the World conference in Honolulu in 1921, the Chinese delegates were among the most Westernized and self-consciously professional journalists from the developing world.
 By the late 1920s, however, there was a much greater emphasis on advertising and expanding circulation, and much less interest in the sort of advocacy journalism that had inspired the revolutionaries.